 ArgoNeuT is a joint NSF/DOE R&D project at Fermilab to expose a small-scale liquid argon time projection chamber (LArTPC) to the NuMI neutrino beam.
-Data-taking is presently under way and is expected to continue through March 2010.
-Event images are available in the Images section.
+Data-taking concluded in March 2010, and analysis is ongoing.
+Event images are available in the Images section, or by request.

 Liquid argon detectors are an exciting class of neutrino experiments because they can provide bubble chamber quality images and excellent background rejection.
 In these detectors, neutrinos passing through a large volume of argon interact with an argon atom, producing light and ionization particles.
 An electric field within the detector causes these charged particles to drift through the volume of argon, leaving a path of ionization electrons.
 As they drift, the ionization electrons induce current in two wire planes and are collected at a third plane.
 Measurement of the signals created within the wires, the position of the wires within the planes, the drift velocity of the ionization particles, and time of drift (from scintillation light or elsewhere) provides all the information needed for 3D reconstruction of the event.